-Element Ma nagement Plan Potential Impacts • Impact of operational activities on flora and fauna in the surrounding areas.
-Sources • Movement of employee and visitor vehicles within and around the site Actions/Controls • Use of indigenous plants in landscaping and rehabilitation activities • Schedule regular alien plant identification and eradication activities. • No staff may harm or kill any fauna during operation or maintenance activities. • Wildlife interaction will be investigated by the Environmental Control Officer.
+Element Management Plan Potential Impacts Impact of operational activities on flora and fauna in the surrounding areas.
+Sources Movement of employee and visitor vehicles within and around the site Actions/Controls Use of indigenous plants in landscaping and rehabilitation activities Schedule regular alien plant identification and eradication activities.
+No staff may harm or kill any fauna during operation or maintenance activities.
+Wildlife interaction will be investigated by the Environmental Officer.
+The active control of all alien invasive species as per Eskom's existing

-Element Management Plan • The active control of all alien invasive species as per Eskom's existing procedures Maintenance Maintenance of rehabilitated areas to ensure sustainability.
-Monitoring Observation of site appearance by Eskom Environmental Staff Regular alien plant inspections (6 - 12 monthly) Corrective • An incident reporting system will record and manage follow up and Actions/Reporting resolution of non-conformances.
+Element Management Plan procedures Maintenance Maintenance of rehabilitated areas to ensure sustainability.
+Monitoring Observation of site appearance by Eskom Environmental Staff A complaint register, in which any complaints from the community must be logged.
+Complaints must be investigated and, if appropriate, acted upon.
+Regular alien plant inspections (6 - 12 monthly) Corrective An incident reporting system will record and mange follow up of Actions/Reporting resolution of non-conformances.
 In the event of an incident, the Environmental Officer will write a report regarding the incident, and make recommendations.
 A follow up site inspection will be conducted by the Environmental Officer in order to assess the effectiveness of the recommendations.